sjnakib/portfolio-v3/specification.md

     - Consistent icon usage and placement within buttons
     - Large-size buttons (size="lg") used site-wide for primary call-to-action buttons
     - Consistent button sizing with the hero section and header components
+  - Screenshot viewer follows site's design language:
+    - Clean, minimal interface with focus on content
+    - Consistent with dialog components used elsewhere
+    - Proper spacing and contrast for readability
+    - Smooth transitions for opening/closing

 #### Responsive Behavior
 - **Mobile & Small Screens**: